 These magazines have a strong focus on "hard news", presented with a definite political lean one way or another.
 They tend to eschew everything else, with the exception of "culture" — books and the arts (including film and television).
 These magazines are definitively more high-brow than the "Big Three", and thus have a correspondingly reduced focus on things like personal finance.

-- The New Republic is broadly center-left, having supported the Soviet Union in its early years, although it turned against it during the Cold War once Soviet policy became more aggressive (while maintaining a similarly oppositional stance against McCarthyism).
-It moved to the right during Andrew Sullivan's tenure as editor in the '90s (including running an inflammatory article on race and intelligence at the height of the "Bell Curve" controversy), though it has since shifted back following his departure.
-Has generally supported a pro-interventionist foreign policy, to the irritation of many otherwise similar-minded liberals.
+- The New Republic (TNR to its friends) is broadly center-left, having supported the Soviet Union in its early years, although it turned against it during the Cold War once Soviet policy became more aggressive (while maintaining a similarly oppositional stance against McCarthyism).
+It moved to the right during Andrew Sullivan's tenure as editor in the '90s (including running an inflammatory article on race and intelligence at the height of the "Bell Curve" controversy), though it has since shifted back following his departure; on the other hand, a retrospective high point during Sullivan's tenure was when Sullivan put forward the first argument in favor of gay marriage as the cover article in the August 28, 1989 issue of TNR.note Has generally supported a pro-interventionist foreign policy, to the irritation of many otherwise similar-minded liberals.
 Their editor from 1948 to 1956, Michael Straight, had worked as a spy for the KGB during the '30s.
 Originally a weekly magazine, it changed to a biweekly publication model in 2007.

 - National Review: A conservative biweekly magazine founded by William F. Buckley.
 It played a major role in shaping much of the policy of the "New Right" coalition that would eventually bring Ronald Reagan into power, while simultaneously helping to purge American conservatism of its more odious elements (the anti-Semites, the Birchers and, starting in the '70s, the segregationists).
 It remains one of the most influential conservative news outlets around.